mader02/PracticalMachineLearning/PML.md

 ## [1] 5885   54
 ```
 ##**Prediction: Decision Tree**##
-Using ML algorithms method for prediction
+First, we use ML algorithms method for prediction

 ```r
 library(rpart)